7+ Taskbar Tweaker is an interesting tool which allows you to customise the Windows 7 (and now Windows 8) taskbar in a variety of ways.

 Other options allow you to change the middle-click action (you can create a new program instance, set focus to that application, minimise or close it), or replace jump lists with the standard window menu (Restore, Move, Size, Minimise and so on).

-And you're able to create useful new shortcuts in just a click or two.
-So by double-clicking on empty taskbar space, say, you're able to show the desktop, display the Ctrl+Alt+Tab screen, launch Task Manager and more.
+You're able to create useful new shortcuts in just a click or two.
+So by double-clicking or middle-clicking on empty taskbar space, say, you're able to show the desktop, display the Ctrl+Alt+Tab screen, launch Task Manager, turn your speakers on and off, and more.